louarn-rous/conlang/README.md

 **Assimilation**

 In consonant clusters terminated by an obstruent, all change their voicing according to the first.
-Prograde voicing assimilation occurs, even across word boundaries.
+Prograde/progressive voicing assimilation occurs, even across word boundaries.

 | t/d      | p/b      | k/g      |
 | :-:      | :-:      | :-:      |